Islam in Albania (1913–1944): Sufism and Sufi orders

 Throughout the interwar period, the Albanian intellectual elite often undermined and depreciated Sunni Islam, whereas Sufism and its various orders experienced an important period of promising growth.
 After independence, ties amongst the wider Sufi Bektashi community in former Ottoman lands waned.
 The Bektashi order in 1922 at an assembly of 500 delegates renounced ties with Turkey.
-In 1925 the Bektashi Order whose headquarters were in Turkey moved to Tiranë to escape Atatürk's secularising reforms and Albania would become the center of Bektashism where there were 260 tekes present.
+In 1925 the Bektashi Order whose headquarters were in Turkey moved to Tirana to escape Atatürk's secularising reforms and Albania would become the center of Bektashism where there were 260 tekes present.
 The Bektashi order in 1929 severed its ties with Sunnism and by 1937 Bektashi adherents formed around 27% of the Muslim population in Albania.
 Apart from Bektashis, there were other main Sufi orders present in Albania during the interwar period.
 The Halvetis in the interwar period were involved in proselytizing and also opened new tekes in Leskovik and Korçë.
 The Qadiris mainly located in urban areas and the Rufais, who spread their Tariqa order throughout Albania founding new tekes.
-While the Tijaniyyah order, an early 20th century newcomer to Tiranë, Durrës and Shkodër rejected hereditary succession of the sheikhs, emphasised links with the Prophet Muhammad and played a part in the reform movement of mainstream Islam in Albania.
+While the Tijaniyyah order, an early 20th century newcomer to Tirana, Durrës and Shkodër rejected hereditary succession of the sheikhs, emphasised links with Muhammad and played a part in the reform movement of mainstream Islam in Albania.
 The sheikhs and dervishes of the various Sufi orders during the interwar period played an important role in Albanian society by often being healers to the public and Bektashi babas were at times involved in mediation of disputes and vendettas.
 By 1936 with the existence of individual Sufi organisations and leagues of the various orders, Albanian Muslim authorities formed an association named Drita Hyjnore (Divine Light) so as to reorganise and better coordinate the activities of four of the orders.
 While the Romani minority during the interwar period had their own mosques in Shkodër and Korçë, built a new mosque at Durrës in 1923 and some joined the Bektashi order.